rajeshecb70/one2n-sre-bootcamp/milestone-04/README.md

 - Docker and Docker Compose.
 - Make
-- Github actions login details.
+- Github actions login details fir run the CI and manage the secrets.
+- Self hosted runner
 - dockerhub login details.
 - Milestone-04-CI.yml is stored at .github/workflow/milestone-04-CI.yml
 - You should Have self-hosted runner configured on you github repository.